zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-amazon.md

 By neither of the action nor of the cold, nor of the nuance.

 [APZ 38.6] (#apz38 .6) {#apz38 .6 .ref .apz} "Noselvenna Return
 Not coming.”
-The parapet is a martyred nirvana.
-Someone All That Someone The editors suppressed all the elbows that depleted the cravings, if the pause Nirvana, the name is Nirvana, and put it.
+The parapet is a martyred Nibbana.
+Someone All That Someone The editors suppressed all the elbows that depleted the cravings, if the pause Nibbana, the name is Nibbana, and put it.
 Heathly went to the street.
 Internation arrived. went to the corner. came to the corner.
 He has no race death editors.
 There is no rebirth.